MileHacker Logo

 • Violent crime against tourists is rare.
 General urban safety measures apply, especially at night.

-• Scams, while less common than in major tourist centers, can occur.
+• Scams, while less common than in major tourist information offices, can occur.
 Be vigilant.

 Natural Disaster Risks & Seasonal Hazards